A Church and Faith Restored: Part 10 of 10

 The indefatigable Jesuit, whose analytical mind reflected his background in physics and mathematics, was known for being farsighted and judicious.
 The Santa Clara University Archives collection of his papers from 1851 – 1856 offers a condensed snapshot of the daily myriad of events and issues he faced with discretion and prudence.
 Small wonder, then, that Bishop Alemany had delegated him as his representative in various matters, including that of the affairs of Mission San Jose.

 Conversely, Joseph du Lin’s life was more obscure than that of the august Father Nobili.
-Few records mention him other than a June 25, 1850, letter of recommendation to Bishop Alemany from a bishop in New York and correspondence between the Monterey diocesan administrators and others of the time.
+Few records mention him other than a June 25, 1850, letter of recommendation to Bishop Alemany from a bishop in New York and correspondence between Father du Lin and the Monterey diocesan administrators and others of the time.
 Du Lin’s letters, written mainly in French, are scrawled and impulsive, as if written by someone in a hurry.

 A running thread in his letters is his inability to pay people for their services, whether they were lawyers defending him and the mission in a lawsuit over property rights or the workmen he hired to repair it.